 Cardiff, the capital city of Wales, is a vibrant, exciting city with excellent shopping and cultural activities.
-Here is our top ten things to do in Cardiff, South Wales.
+It’s a brilliant city destination with so much to see and do.
+Here are our top ten things to do in Cardiff, South Wales.

 1. See World Class Theatre And Music